The-Squareware-Design-Company-UG-haftb/SQWR-GIT-POLICIES/Readme.md

 - write working from top of stash stack
 - <code>git stash drop</code>
 - discard the changes from top of stash stack

+## Branching
+A branching strategy is a convention or a set of rules that specify when branches get created.
+It helps teams and developers by describing the naming guidelines of branches and elaborates on what use the branches should have, and so on.
+With a lack of appropriate naming conventions, the code maintenance team suffers numerous confusions and complications.
+[Git](https://codingsight.com/git-branching-naming-convention-best-practices/?ref=hackernoon.com)  branching naming convention supports the organic growth of a codebase in a systematic way.
+It helps in separating the work strategically.
+## The two broad categories of Git branches

+**1. Regular Branches**
+Available permanently in the repository, the naming convention of regular branches is easy and straightforward.

+**Dev**
+Dev, the main development branch, restricts developers from adding any changes in the master branch directly.
+Before merging to the master, changes made in the dev branch undergo reviews and tests.

+**Master**

+The Master branch is the default branch available in the Git repository.
+Team members need to keep the master branch stable and updated.
+It usually is stable and doesn't allow direct check-in.
+Merging is possible only after code review.

+**QA or test branch**

+This branch holds the QA codes and automation testing of the implemented changes.
+It ensures a stable codebase for the production environment through the QA testing process.

+**2. Temporary Git branches**

+Team members can create and delete these branches whenever it is required.

+-   Own name Branch
+-   Bug Fix
+-   Hot Fix
+-   Feature Branches

+There are a large number of recommended conventions and formats, following which could be a challenging task.

+## The best practices of the Git branch naming convention

+**1. Starting branch name with a category word**

+One of the best methods to improve efficiency is by adding a word that categorizes the branch.
+The general idea is to use short words.
+The word selection could be anything that suits your working system.

+Use category words such as:

+1. WIP - Work in progress and needs your attention.
+2. Bug - A bug or an error that needs fixing promptly.

+With the help of the category word, it is effortless to identify the purpose of the  [Git branch](https://hackernoon.com/git-branches-vgaa3ypm?ref=hackernoon.com)  and attend to it.

+**2. Using unique issue tracker IDs in branch names**

+Prefixes such as; hotfix, feature, chore, or any other variant to categorize a task, increase the work requiring more decision-making while naming.

+With unique issue tracker IDs, you are essentially marking the task's category in the tracker and adding many useful contexts.

+Developers mostly work on several issues at a given time, and an issue tracker helps to connect the working branch with relevant tasks.
+It makes tracking team progress very easy.

+Using an external issue tracking ID in the branch name can facilitate tracking the progress from external systems.

+**3. Using hyphen or slash separators**

+The preference between a hyphen, slash, or underscore separator is based on you and your team's choice.
+The idea is to keep it tightly consistent.

+Without the separators, the names become more challenging to read, creating confusion for the team.

+Using separators such as underscores, you can improve the readability and make the name more comfortable to manage.

+Separators are especially more significant if you are dealing with a vast number of branches.

+**4. Using author name in Git branch**

+Numerous companies use this technique of adding the author's name to the branch names.

+This method helps to track the work of different developers.
+With further requirements, progressive additions are also possible.

+> Example - name_feature_new-experimental-changes

+**5. Avoid using just numerals**

+Using only numbers in the branch name's issue ID can lead to more confusion for the team.

+Such confusion during the merging process of Git branches may lead to a lot of mistakes.

+**6. Avoid simultaneous naming convention**

+Blending or combining Git branch naming conventions only leads to complications and makes the process prone to errors.
+Consistency is a critical aspect, and the team should maintain the decided conventions.

+**7. Avoid long names**

+Precision is the crucial regard of Git branch naming.
+The name needs to be informative and short.

+Long detailed names only lead to confusion and affect efficiency.

+> Instead of, wip_login_module_which_will_used_in_the_public_website, you can opt for wip_feature_login_module.

+The practices for Git branching naming are effective only upon the commitment of proper application.
+The critical element is that the team stays on the same page and remains consistent everywhere.

+With the appropriate usage of the conventions, you and the team can remarkably improve work efficiency and flow.